U.S. Energy Information Administration logo

 Electricity providers can be grouped into full-service providers, which sell bundled electricity services—energy (electricity) and delivery—to end users and other providers.

-Full-service providers may generate electricity from power plants that they own and sell the electricity to their customers, and they may sell some of it to other types of providers.
-They may also, in turn, purchase electricity from other full-service providers or from independent power producers, which these providers sell to their customers.
+Full-service providers generate electricity from power plants that they own and sell the electricity to their customers or other types of providers.
+They may also, in turn, purchase electricity from other full-service providers or from independent power producers.
 Full-service providers include:

-• Investor-owned utilities are electric utilities whose stock is publicly traded.
+• Investor-owned utilities: electric utilities whose stock is publicly traded

-• Public entities include municipalities, state power agencies, and municipal marketing authorities.
+• Public entities: municipalities, state power agencies, and municipal marketing authorities

-• Federal entities are either owned or financed by the federal government.
+• Federal entities: power producers and marketers either owned or financed by the federal government

-• Cooperatives are electric utilities owned by and operated for the benefit of the members of the cooperative.
+• Cooperatives: electric utilities owned by and operated for the benefit of the members of the cooperative

 Other providers market and sell electricity to the customers of full-service providers or provide only electricity delivery services to consumers.
-They mostly include electricity marketers that operate in states that have customer choice for selecting electricity providers.
+Other providers mostly include electricity marketers that operate in states that have customer choice for selecting electricity providers.
 Full-service providers deliver the electricity for the electricity marketers to consumers.
-Direct electricity transactions also occur from independent power producers to (usually large) electricity consumers.
+Direct electricity transactions also happen between independent power producers and (usually large) electricity consumers.

-• The percentage shares of electricity sales by type of provider in 2021 were:
+• The percentage shares of electricity sales by type of provider in 2022 were:3

 In addition to sales to end-use customers, electricity is also often traded on wholesale markets or through bilateral contracts.